ToonLunk/OAS-CAHPS-Auditor/readme.md

 1. Extract the ZIP file
 2. Right-click `deploy.bat` and select "Run as administrator"
+3. Choose whether to install context menu integration (recommended!)
-3. Restart your terminal
+4. Restart your terminal (if using command line)
-4. Verify installation by running: `audit --help`
+5. Verify installation by running: `audit --help` or right-clicking in a folder

 The tool installs to `C:\OAS-CAHPS-Auditor` and is added to your system PATH, so you can run `audit` from anywhere.

+**Context Menu:** During installation, you'll be asked if you want to add right-click integration.
+This is highly recommended for ease of use - you can audit folders without opening a terminal!

 See `Installation Instructions.txt` in the package for detailed instructions and troubleshooting.

+**To Remove Context Menu:** Run `scripts\unregister_context_menu.ps1` as administrator.

 ## Building from Source